A (musical note)

-A or La is the sixth note and the tenth semitone of the fixed-do solfège.
+A is a musical note equivalent to 440 Hz in typical A440 tuning.
+It is the sixth note of La and the tenth semitone of the fixed-do solfège.

-Its enharmonic equivalents are Bdouble flat (B double flat) which is a diatonic semitone above A and Gdouble sharp (G double sharp) which is a diatonic semitone below A.
+Its enharmonic equivalents are Bdouble flat (B double-flat) and Gdouble sharp (G double-sharp).

 "A" is generally used as a standard for tuning.
 When the orchestra tunes, the oboe plays an "A" and the rest of the instruments tune to match that pitch.
 Every string instrument in the orchestra has an A string, from which each player can tune the rest of their instrument.

 "A" is also used in combination with a number (e.g. A-440) to label the pitch standard.
 The number designates the frequency in hertz.
-A lower number equals a lower pitch.
+A lower number indicates a lower pitch.

 The International Standards Organization (ISO) has standardized the pitch at A-440.
 However, tuning has varied over time, geographical region, or instrument maker.
 In 17th-century Europe, tunings ranged from about A-374 to A-403, approximately two to three semitones below A-440.
 Historical examples exist of instruments, tuning forks, or standards ranging from A-309 to A-455.3, a difference of almost six semitones.
 Although the official standard today is A-440, some orchestral groups and chamber groups prefer to tune a little higher, at A-442 or even A-444.
 Baroque pitch is usually cited as A-415, which is a semitone lower than modern pitch.

-A0 is the lowest note on the standard piano.
-The octaves follow A1, A2, etc. A7 is a few pitches lower than C8, the highest note on the standard piano.
-The note "A" is not considered to be a certain milestone or mark to hit with voice as, for example, Tenor C is, but it can be extremely demanding in certain octaves.
+A0 is the lowest note on standard pianos with 88 keys, and the rarer older 85-key pianos.